vseryakov/backendjs/README.md

    - `geoHashAdjacent()`
    - `geoHashGrid()`
    - `geoHashRow()`
- - Generic cache outside of V8 memory pool
+ - Generic cache outside of V8 heap
    - `cacheSave()` - general purpose caching functions that have no memory limits and do not use V8 heap
    - `cachePut()`
    - `cacheGet()`